 - Defrost the pastry sheet - it takes about 20 minutes.

-- On a floured surface roll out the pastry sheet in one direction so that it makes a longer triangle.
+- On a floured surface roll out the pastry sheet in one direction so that it makes a longer rectangle.
 The final rectangle will measure 12" x 18".

 - In a bowl mix the cornstarch, melted jelly and cinnamon together.